-Some of the discussion about what post-Brexit Britain would look like has looked at potential bottlenecks at UK ports as lorries full of exports try to clear a new customs process if we go out of the single market.
+Some of the discussion about what post-Brexit Britain looks like is the potential bottlenecks at UK ports as lorries full of exports try to clear a new customs process if we go out of the single market.
 Or going through the non-EU passport control section into France, rather than just whooshing through on the Eurostar.

 I have no idea if this is going to happen, but maybe you can move away from the world of physical products and escape all of this.
 And cut your costs and sell more at the same time.

 If you sell services, you don’t need to be physically present for those client meetings.
 I changed the way I work and became a 90% online business advisor a couple of years ago.
 Which means I can sell my business coaching and programmes overseas, to Hong Kong, India and Slovenia with just a bit of thinking about time zones.
 It’s made my business much more efficient, and clients seem to like it too.
 And that definitely means I have some protection from the negative impacts of Brexit.

 Some goods are always going to need to be moved about physically.
 If you make artisan jam, your customer in Slovenia is not going to be interested in a digital version.
 But, maybe you can avoid the lorry queues post-Brexit even if what you sell has to be physical.